LLC OPERATING AGREEMENT

 DISSOLUTION AND WINDING UP

-The Company shall be dissolved upon the occurrence of any of the following events, in each case consistent with 6 Del.
-C. §§ 18-801, 18-802 and analogous provisions of the formation state LLC Act: (i) the written election to dissolve by all Members; (ii) entry of a judicial decree of dissolution; or (iii) any other event causing dissolution under the Delaware LLC Act.
-Upon dissolution, the Company shall wind up its affairs, cease carrying on its business (except as necessary for winding up), liquidate its assets, and apply and distribute the proceeds in accordance with 6 Del.
-C. § 18-804 (or analogous state law) in the following order: first, to pay all debts, liabilities, and obligations of the Company to creditors, including Members who are creditors (including expenses of winding up); second, to establish any reserves deemed necessary for contingent or unforeseen liabilities; and third, to the Members in proportion to their Membership Interests.
-The Company's legal existence shall terminate upon the filing of a Certificate of Cancellation under 6 Del.
-C. § 18-203 (or equivalent document) with the Delaware Secretary of State.
+The Company shall be dissolved upon the occurrence of any of the following events, in each case consistent with the Delaware LLC Act: (i) the written election to dissolve by all Members; (ii) entry of a judicial decree of dissolution; or (iii) any other event causing dissolution under the Delaware LLC Act.
+Upon dissolution, the Company shall wind up its affairs, cease carrying on its business (except as necessary for winding up), liquidate its assets, and apply and distribute the proceeds in the following order: first, to pay all debts, liabilities, and obligations of the Company to creditors, including Members who are creditors (including expenses of winding up); second, to establish any reserves deemed necessary for contingent or unforeseen liabilities; and third, to the Members in proportion to their Membership Interests.
+The Company's legal existence shall terminate upon the filing of a Certificate of Cancellation (or equivalent document under the Delaware LLC Act) with the Secretary of State of Delaware.

 Entire Agreement: This Agreement, together with any exhibits attached hereto, constitutes the entire agreement among the Members with respect to the subject matter hereof and supersedes all prior discussions, representations, and agreements.
 Governing Law: This Agreement shall be governed by and construed in accordance with the laws of the State of Delaware without regard to conflict of law principles.
 Amendment: This Agreement may be amended only by a written instrument duly executed by all Members.
 Severability: If any provision of this Agreement is determined to be invalid or unenforceable under applicable law, such provision shall be modified to the minimum extent necessary to make it enforceable, or severed if modification is not possible, and the remaining provisions shall continue in full force and effect.
 Counterparts: This Agreement may be executed in one or more counterparts, including electronic counterparts, each of which shall be deemed an original and all of which together shall constitute one and the same instrument.
 Waiver: The failure of any Member to insist upon the performance of any provision of this Agreement shall not constitute a waiver of that Member's right to insist upon performance in the future.